On effective models of regular black holes inspired by higher-derivative and nonlocal gravity

 As discussed in Sec.~\ref{Sec4}, if $M < M_{\rm c}$ we have $A(r) > 0 $ everywhere and the scalar curvature \eq{RE} is bounded.
 To be more precise, if $M < 0.66 M_{\rm c}$ the function $S(r)$ is positive and $R$ achieves the maximum value at $r=0$, see Eq.~\eq{Rem0} and Fig.~\ref{Fig4a}.
-For larger values of $M$ within the range $0.66 M_{\rm c} < M < M_{\rm c}$, the negative term in~\eq{OEsse} becomes more relevant, and it dominates for $0.95 M_{\rm c} < M < M_{\rm c}$ (Fig.~\ref{Fig4b})---in this range, $\vert R(r) \vert$ can assume arbitrarily large values as $M$ approaches the critical mass.
-In fact, for $M > M_{\rm c}$ the equation $A(r) = 0$ has two roots and the scalar $R\,$ diverges at the horizon positions $r_{\pm}$ (see Fig.~\ref{Fig4c}).
+For larger values of $M$ within the range $0.66 M_{\rm c} < M < M_{\rm c}$, the negative term in~\eq{OEsse} becomes more relevant.
+It dominates for $0.95 M_{\rm c} < M < M_{\rm c}$ (Fig.~\ref{Fig4b})---in this range, $\vert R(r) \vert$ can assume arbitrarily large values as $M$ approaches the critical mass.
+In fact, for $M > M_{\rm c}$ the equation $A(r) = 0$ has two roots, and the scalar curvature diverges at the horizon positions $r_{\pm}$ (see Fig.~\ref{Fig4c}).
 Therefore, combining these results with the numeric factors in Eq.~\eq{Rem0} one can show that, even though $R$ is bounded for any value of $M$ smaller than $M_{\rm c}$, the small-curvature condition stated in the form $\vert R \vert/\mu^2 < 1$ actually requires a slightly more stringent constraint, namely, $M < 0.93 M_{\rm c}$.